Top 10 exercises to increase height at home

 Why it works

-The overhead reach lengthens the spinal muscles and trains your body to find upward alignment.
-It also reinforces the feeling of standing tall without leaning the ribs forward.
+Reaching overhead elongates the muscles along the spine and trains your body toward upward alignment.
+It also reinforces what “standing tall” actually feels like — without the common mistake of flaring the ribs forward.

 How to do it